unidesigner/unidesign/ROADMAP_objectmodel.rst

                 More concepts: radius, confidence, cell class, scalar / vector / tensor

             /Group:Connectivity
+                # rather store full connectivity [fromidx, toidx] rather than parent-child
+                # with -1. advantage of using unsigned int. similarly for triangles [firstidx,secidx,thirdidx]

                 /Dataset:data
                     # adds the offset to the ordered trees to make indexing global into the Points
                     Attributes: